Bataan: Generation

 Bataan is a location of bulk power generation, where most of the power generated is sent to the Luzon Grid.
 Most power plants in Bataan rely on fossil fuels, like oil and coal, but renewable energy sources, primarily solar power, form part of the total generation.
-As of December 31, 2021, the total installed capacity of existing power plants equals to 2,897.8 MW.
-Incoming power plants that are under construction will increase the output to 4,277.64 MW, with targeted commissioning date of 4th quarter, 2022 to 1st quarter, 2023.
+As of 30 November 2022 the total installed capacity of existing power plants equals to 3,676.7 MW.
+Incoming power plants that are under construction will increase the output to 4,920.7 MW, with targeted commissioning date of 3rd quarter, 2023 to 3rd quarter, 2026.

-Fossil fuel-fired plants account for 2,803 MW, and are mostly concentrated in Limay and Mariveles.
-These include the GN Power Mariveles Coal Power Plant, with 690 (2x345) MW, SMC Limay Greenfield Power Plant (4x150 MW), Petron Cogeneration Power Plant (4x35 MW), Panasia Bataan Combined Cycle Power Plant (648 MW), and the recently commissioned GN Power Dinginin Unit 1 (725 MW).
-Three plants are under construction, the GN Power Dinginin Unit 2 (725 MW), Petron's Refinery Solid Fuel-Fired Boiler Project - Phase 3 (44 MW), and SMC Mariveles Coal Power Plant (4x150 MW).
-These will increase the capacity by 1,369 MW.
+Fossil fuel-fired plants account for 3,528 MW, and are mostly concentrated in Limay and Mariveles.
+These include the GN Power Mariveles Coal Power Plant, with 690 (2x345) MW, SMC Limay Greenfield Power Plant (4x150 MW), Petron Cogeneration Power Plant (4x35 MW), Panasia Bataan Combined Cycle Power Plant (648 MW), and the recently commissioned GN Power Dinginin Units 1 and 2 (725x2 MW).
+Two plants are under construction, Petron's Refinery Solid Fuel-Fired Boiler Project - Phase 3 (44 MW), and SMC Mariveles Coal Power Plant (8x150 MW).
+These will increase the capacity by additional 1,244 MW.
 Three natural gas-fired power plants with combined capacity of 3,275 MW are proposed, one planned in Limay and two in Mariveles.
-These are currently endorsed by the Department of Energy (Philippines) for grid-impact study.
+These are currently endorsed by the Department of Energy for grid-impact study.

 Renewable energy, accounts for 92.4 MW.
 Existing renewable energy power plants include the Bataan 2020 Cogen Power Plant (12.5 MW), Cleangreen Energy Corp.
-Napier Grass Fired Power Plant (12 MW), YH Green Energy Solar Power Plant (12.6 MW), Citicore Solar Power Plant (18 MW), Morong Solar Power Plant (5 MW), and Jobin-Sqm Inc.'s Sta.
+Napier Grass Fired Power Plant (12 MW), YH Green Energy Solar Power Plant (12.6 MW), Citicore Solar Power Plant (18 MW), Morong Solar Power Plant (5 MW), and Jobin-Sqm Inc.'s (a subsidiary of Nickel Asia Corporation) Sta.
 Rita Solar (32.3 MW) in Tipo, Hermosa side of Subic Bay Freeport Zone.
 While additional 11.64 MW are expected from two projects that are on the advanced stage of construction, these are Citicore's 6.64 MW solar rooftop project in the Freeport Area of Bataan, and Ayala Corp.'s Bataan Solar Energy Inc. with 5 MW in Batangas Dos, Mariveles.
 Two more solar power projects are in the pipeline - Solana Solar Power Project (28 MW) and Jobin-Sqm Inc. Bataan Solar Power Project Phases 1, 2, 3a-3b (100 MW).
 Also, two wind power projects are planned, the 500 MW Bagac Bay Offshore Wind Project and 300 MW Bagac Bay Onshore Wind Project, both by Earth Sol Power Corporation.
 These are also endorsed by the Department of Energy for grid impact study.